 Gabe Salgado (@GabeSalgado82)

-It’ll be another .500 regular season for the Illini this year.
-Having both Ohio State and Penn State on the schedule did them no favors, and having to play consecutive road games at Northwestern (lost last five games to the Wildcats), and Wisconsin (haven’t won in Madison since 2002) also doesn’t help.
-But the Illini’s turnaround will continue.
+It'll be another .500 season for the Illini this year.
+Having Ohio State, Iowa, and Northwestern (lost last five games to the Wildcats) lined up for the final three weeks of the season does them no favors.
+Starting the season at Wisconsin (haven't won in Madison since 2002) also doesn't help.
+But the Illini's turnaround will continue.